kevinlu1248/ccc_python_lessons/Lesson 7/README.md

-## Lesson on Array Lists, Linked Lists, Sets and Dictionaries
+## Lesson on Array Lists, Linked Lists, and Sets
 ### Arrays
 * Basically only Java calls this Array List so we will just call it array here
 * Suppose you run at the speed of light and you have a row of cupboards which contain pieces of information